Warning: A non-numeric value encountered in /home/imagean2/public_html/urbanmemoryproject.org/wp-includes/SimplePie/Parse/Date.php on line 694

 Founded in 2005 by educator Rebecca Krucoff and playwright Ain Gordon, the Urban Memory Project asks residents to explore the vital relationship between their personal histories and their city’s history, preparing the next generation to be the voice of its own story.
-Participants study city trends and issues while mastering practices modeled by historians and artists: documentation, research, analysis and formal presentation.
+Participants study city trends and issues while mastering practices modeled by historians and artists: documentation, research, analysis and final presentation.

 The Urban Memory Project has worked with more than 1,000 students and 150 teachers in New York City public schools.
 Project residents partner with U.S. history and government teachers to co-plan and co-teach classes ranging from six to 20 weeks, and they provide short-term and ongoing professional development.
 The project enriches its programming through partnerships with organizations such as the Gotham Center for New York City History, the Henry Street Settlement Abrons Arts Center and the New York Public Library.